Saigon Centre: History

 Phase 1 of the complex, Saigon Centre I, was completed in 1996.
 The phase consisted of a 25-storey building, which set a new record for the highest building in Vietnam then at 106 m.

 In December 2011, construction on phase two called as Saigon Centre II & III started, which comprises a 5-story retail podium and a new 43-story building.
-The new addition prompted a temporary closure of the existing tower from 2015 to 2016.
+The new addition prompted a temporary closure of the existing tower's podium from 2015 to 2016.